Bo Frese

 The frameworks ran.
 The problems stayed.

 Most software organisations are full of talented, hard-working people doing exactly what's expected of them.
-The developers care about the code.
-The product managers care about the roadmap.
-Leadership cares about delivery.

 And something still isn't right.